CodingWithTashi/spring-boot-otp-login/README.md

 ## Note
-`If you found any of my open source projects helpful, Don't forget to give them a star ⭐ and follow.
-It won't cost you a thing, but it will help inspire me to continue contribute more `
+`If you've found any of my open-source projects useful,Consider giving them a star ⭐ and following me.
+It's free for you, but it greatly motivates me to keep contributing more.`

 ## Workflow
 1. User enter mobile no